pyansys/pymaterials-manager/doc/source/contributing.rst

 To reach the project support team, email `pyansys.support@ansys.com <pyansys_support_>`_.

-Viewing PyMaterials-manager documentation
+Viewing Pymaterials-manager documentation
 ==========================================

-Documentation for the latest stable release of PyMaterials-manager is hosted at `PyMaterials-manager Documentation <PyMaterials-manager_docs_>`_.
+Documentation for the latest stable release of Pymaterials-manager is hosted at `Pymaterials-manager Documentation <Pymaterials-manager_docs_>`_.

 Code style
 ==========

-PyMaterials-manager follows PEP8 standard as outlined in the `PyAnsys Development Guide
+Pymaterials-manager follows PEP8 standard as outlined in the `PyAnsys Development Guide
 <dev_guide_pyansys_>`_ and implements style checking using
 `pre-commit <precommit_>`_.